-Austria is a federal parliamentary republic located in central Europe and one of the founding countries of the European Union.
+Austria is a federal parliamentary republic located in central Europe that entered the European Union in 1995.
 With a per capita GDP of USD 53,481.76 (of which 71% is the tertiary sector) and an HDI of 0.908, it ranks as one of the richest European countries.
 Austria hosts a significant number of migrants on its territory: 1.8 million (19.9% of the population) in 2019.
 Immigration exceeds emigration, which is mainly a matter of return migration; the difference in 2018 was 35,301 persons (146,856 migrants versus 111,555 emigrants).
 Austria has seen a decrease in the number of asylum seekers compared to other categories of migrants.
 In fact, in 2018, there were 13,756 applications for international protection (44% less than in 2017, when there had already been a 41.5% decrease), while there were 12,511 in 2019.
 Most of these applicants were from Afghanistan, Syria, Somalia, Iran, Iraq and the Russian Federation, and only 2.8% were unaccompanied minors.
 Those migrating to Austria are mainly students and adults seeking employment; they come mainly from Romania, Germany, Hungary, Croatia and Bulgaria, and Vienna continues to be the main destination.

 While it is true that the number of asylum seekers is decreasing year on year, the number of immigrants held in detention centres in Vordernberg and Vienna is increasing: from 2015 to 2018, the annual number of detainees in Austria has more than tripled from 1,436 to 5,252.
 Along with the high numbers of detentions, the use of five dedicated detention facilities reflects the policy preference of the Austrian Minister of the Interior for the return and removal of asylum seekers from the country.